Sierra Leone Modernises Trade Mark Practice with New Regulations

-Kliment Markov analyses the recent CJEU ruling in Deity Shoes v Mundorama Confort and Stay Design, arising from an infringement dispute over registered and unregistered shoe designs.
+Kliment Markov analyses the recent CJEU ruling in Deity Shoes v Mundorama Confort and Stay Design case clarifying the thresholds for protection under EU design law.

 We provide IP and related services in 100+ jurisdictions and intend to expand our presence and services into more of the world's complex regions, always as one firm.